A Guide to Union Membership Management and Retention: 7 Tips

 - Workers’ comp and disability protections

 Create a pamphlet that explains your union’s benefits in great detail, and be sure to regularly disseminate this information among your membership.
 You could also include information about benefits in a weekly or monthly newsletter or bring it up during member meetings.
-However, if you decide to share and reinforce the information, ensure that your members are well aware of the benefits of your union.
+However, if you decide to share and reinforce the information, ensure that your members are well aware of the benefits of your union from the start to avoid any confusion.

 Many hands make light work, and that’s certainly true of union management.
 You likely have a mile-long to-do list and could use some extra help to lighten the load.
 That’s why one of your top priorities in maintaining your union should be to cultivate leadership within your broader membership.

-Leadership roles can range from assisting with recruitment to making big decisions on behalf of the union — whatever the roles, giving new and existing members new responsibilities will help them to feel more like an integral part of the union.
-This is essential if you want to maintain high engagement levels.
+Leadership roles can range from assisting with recruitment to making larger decisions on behalf of the union—whatever the roles happen to be, giving new and existing members additional responsibilities will help them to feel more like an integral part of the union.
+This is essential if you want to maintain high engagement levels and motivate your members to contribute to your union in bigger and better ways.

 - Less attendance at member meetings.